ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 1. Developer creates a {{site.data.keyword.codeengineshort}} project and deploys a frontend and a backend {{site.data.keyword.codeengineshort}} application.
 2. Developer connects the frontend (UI) app to the backend by modifying the frontend application to set an environment variable value to point to the backend application's endpoint.
 3. Developer provisions the required cloud services and binds them to the backend application and jobs by creating secrets and configmap.
-4. User uploads an image(s) via the frontend app that is stored in {{site.data.keyword.cos_short}} through the backend application.
+4. User uploads a text file(s) via the frontend app that is stored in {{site.data.keyword.cos_short}} through the backend application.
-5. User runs a {{site.data.keyword.codeengineshort}} job via the backend to classify the image by pushing the image to {{site.data.keyword.visualrecognitionshort}}.
+5. User runs a {{site.data.keyword.codeengineshort}} job via the backend to analyze text by pushing the text to {{site.data.keyword.nlushort}}.
 The result is then saved to {{site.data.keyword.cos_short}} and displayed in the frontend app when the user clicks the refresh button.

 ## Before you begin
-{: #image-classification-code-engine-prereqs}
+{: #text-analysis-code-engine-prereqs}

 This tutorial requires:
 * {{site.data.keyword.cloud_notm}} CLI - This CLI tool will enable you to interact with {{site.data.keyword.cloud_notm}}.